Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 12. Let them have fun in the rain

 Even if it rains, no one forces you to stay close to a tent to get bored.
 With umbrellas and raincoats, you can safely go out and start discovering the attractions of the place.
-Umbrella is the best solution if there is not much wind while raincoats are the ideal solution if it’s windy.
+Umbrellas are the best solution if there is not much wind, while raincoats are the ideal solution if it’s windy.
 When tightly closed, they can keep the rain out of their clothes.

 For small kids, it is always good to buy high boots.
 In this way, they can have fun jumping in and out of puddles.
 This can be a worthy time pass that can remind us of our childhood.
 It is an ageless game that can entertain even the most technological child on this planet.